startrinity/HttpTester/README.md

-The tool is a simple graphinal (GUI) HTTP/HTTPS client, testing and troubleshooting tool for HTTP REST API's.
+The HTTP tester tool is a simple graphinal (GUI) HTTP/HTTPS client, testing and troubleshooting tool for HTTP REST API's.
 The software tool is free and open source

 Features